Privacy Policy

 How long we keep your personal data

-Personal data received by us will only be retained for as long as necessary to (i) fulfil the purposes described in this privacy policy, (ii) to fulfil our engagement with you, or (iii) for the maximum period of time as necessary and permitted for legal, regulatory, fraud and other financial crime prevention and legitimate business purposes, after which time it will be destroyed in a secure manner.
+Personal data received by us will only be retained for as long as necessary to (i) fulfil the purposes described in this privacy policy, (ii) to fulfil our engagement with you, or (iii) for the appropriate period of time as necessary and permitted for legal, regulatory, fraud and other financial crime prevention and legitimate business purposes, after which time it will be destroyed in a secure manner.

 Complaints